-Award-winning documentary filmmaker Michael Connolly has produced five projects in partnership with Canadian broadcasters and has produced many commissioned videos for unions and non-profit organizations.
+I have produced five documentaries in partnership with Canadian broadcasters and have produced many commissioned videos for unions and non-profit organizations.

-In addition to producing and directing, Michael is a proficient editor, writer and photographer.
+In addition to producing and directing, I am a proficient editor, writer and photographer.

-His documentary, "Shelter From the Storm," on homelessness and activism surrounding Toronto's Tent City, was broadcast on CBC Witness and has been widely used by educational institutions and community groups.
+My last television documentary, "Shelter From the Storm," on homelessness and activism surrounding Toronto's Tent City, was broadcast on CBC Witness and has been widely used by educational institutions and community groups.
+Since then, I have devoted my time to making videos for non-profit organizations.

 Shelter from the Storm